ljchuello/ZeroSSL.API/README.md

 ---
 ## Verify Domains | DNS Challenge

+**NOTE**: When validating through DNS `CNAME_CSR_HASH`, the certificate stays in `pending_validation` status for a few minutes up to 12 hours.
+I strongly recommend using the `HTTP_CSR_HASH` validation method

 Once the certificate is created, it needs to be validated.
 Let's see an example of how to validate it using DNS.

-NOTE: When validating through DNS "CNAME_CSR_HASH," the certificate stays in "pending_validation" status for a few minutes up to 12 hours.
-I strongly recommend using the "HTTP_CSR_HASH" validation method

 | Record Type | Name | Value |
 | :----------: | :----------: | :----------: |